Spiratatoe/Cabot_Trail_CEC_2025/README.md

 # Potentially Useful Info:

 ## Retrieve Dataset
-Below is an example code which accesses this folder and then runs through using the root directory.

-Note: This code was written for MacOS interfacing

-# Potentiall Useful Info:

-## Retrieve Dataset
 Below is an example code which accesseses this folder and then runs through using the root directory.

 Note: This code was written for MacOS interfacing